Quick facts for Andhra Pradesh Elections

 A.P.
 Secretariat, Hyderabad

 In 1983, however, there was a lot of change in the political scenario.
 N.T.
 Rama Rao, established a new party called the Telugu Desam party and within nine months of its formation, the party was voted to power and NTR became the chief minister and was the first from the non-congress party.
 But the party broke into two parties as the then state finance minster Nadendla Bhaskara Rao chose to separate and form the state government with the support of Congress.
 Later on again NTR came into power in 1984.
 In 1989 the congress came back to power with Marri Chenna Reddy as the chief minister and was in power till 1994.

 NTR appointed his son-in-law as the revenue minister in 1994, when he was the chief minister.
 But due to the influence of the wife of NTR, his son-in-law Chandrababu Naidu became the chief minister and the party now came to be called as TDP (NTR).
 In the year 1996 NTR died and his wife succeeded after him.
 Chandrababu Naidu became the next chief minister for 9 years till 2004.
 After that the Indian National Congress again came into power and made Y.S.
 Rajasekhara Reddy the chief minister.

-Issues of the state
+Issues of the State

-|The national parties of Andhra Pradesh are:|
+|The National Parties of Andhra Pradesh are:|

-|Bhartiya Janata Party||Bahujan Samaj Party||Communist Party of India||Indian National Congress|
+|Bhartiya Janata Party||YSRC||TDP||Indian National Congress|

 |NTR Telugu Desam Party||Telangan Rashtra samity||All India Majlis e Ittehadul Mislimeen||Praja Rajyam Party|